Aging America: Modeling Birth Trends in the United States

 Each of the target series is given an

 alias which is then used to create the calculated series.
-For more information about creating calculated series in Trends or ChartLab, see the Calculated Series Tutorial.
+For more information about creating calculated series in Trends or ChartLab, refer to the Calculated Series Tutorial.

-Fig 4.: The box chart and histogram establish the median and range values of the dataset, which are then used in the
+Fig 4: The Box Chart and Histogram Chart establish the median and range values of the dataset, which are then used in the

-alert-expression, which activates when a condition is satisfied.
-Here, the condition is set to color a bar red if it is greater than the calculated median value.
-This expression shows that since late 1998, the number of people deemed ineligible to work has surpassed the calculated median value and continued to grow.
+alert-expression, which alerts when a condition is satisfied.
+Here, the condition colors a bar red if it is greater than the calculated median value.
+This shows that since late 1998, the number of people deemed ineligible to work has surpassed the calculated median value and continued to grow.

 Refer to Resources to download the complete configuration used in this forecast or reference the abbreviated table below for a basic understanding of the underlying mathematics.

 |Basic Forecast Configuration Information

-Forecasting for each of the original metrics is shown below for roughly 20 years into the future.
+The results for each of the original metrics are shown below for 20 years into the future.

-Fig 5.: The original data is shown here with forecasts performed in ATSD showing the potentially widening gap between those eligible to pay in to the Social Security system and those needing to be paid out from that system.
+Fig 5: The original data is shown here with forecasts showing the potentially widening gap between those eligible to pay in to the Social Security system and those needing to be paid out from that system.

-The Forecasting tool may be scaled to work with per annum data as seen here just as readily as millisecond-frequency data input from a sensor or other device.
+Scale Data Forecasting to work with per annum data as seen here just as readily as millisecond-frequency data input from a sensor or other device.

-Using forecasting, the continuation of mathematical trends may be readily observed and predicted.
+Using forecasting, the continuation of mathematical trends is readily observable.
 Forecasts may include periodicity settings for data which is repetitive over some interval.
-In this example, only mathematical factors have been considered which any sociologist can tell you is flawed methodology since population reproduction is the result of an array of complicated non-mathematical factors as well.
+In this example, only mathematical factors have been considered which any sociologist would say is flawed methodology since population reproduction is the result of an array of complicated non-mathematical factors as well.
 However, strictly mathematical modeling is often used to predict trends under the assumption that social factors remain constant for a given period of time.

-The following tools may be used to replicate these results in a local instance of ATSD:
+Use the following tools to replicate these results in a local ATSD instance: